sirekpiotr/advantage-shopping/README.md

 <h1>Automated website testing - Advantage Shopping</h1>

-<p>The repository contains automatic tests of the e-commerce website.</p>
+<p>This repository contains automatic tests of the e-commerce website.</p>

 So far, this project includes tests covering and checking:
  <ol>